newlinedotco/cq/README.md

 }
 ```

-A pair of identifiers joined by a dash `-` form a _range_.
+A pair of selections (e.g. identifiers) joined by a dash `-` form a _range_.
 A range will emit the code from the beginning of the match of the first identifier to the end of the match of the last.

 You can use a parent identifier to limit the scope of the search of the range as in the query: `.Barn .constructor-.calcArea`

+If you'd like to specify a line number, you can use a number (instead of an identifier) in a range.
+For example the query: `30-35` will give lines 30 through 35, inclusive.

 ### _Modifiers_

 **Examples**: